 Deacons likewise must be dignified, not double-tongued, not addicted to much wine, not greedy for dishonest gain.
 They must hold the mystery of the faith with a clear conscience.
 And let them also be tested first; then let them serve as deacons if they prove themselves blameless.
 Their wives likewise must be dignified, not slanderers, but sober-minded, faithful in all things.
 Let deacons each be the husband of one wife, managing their children and their own households well.
 For those who serve well as deacons gain a good standing for themselves and also great confidence in the faith that is in Christ Jesus.

 (1 Timothy 3:8–13)

-The church currently has eight men serving on the diaconate.
+The church currently has seven men serving on the diaconate.

 - Peter Cable, deacon.
 Wife: Esther.
 Children married and out of the home.

 - Paul Moore, deacon.
 Wife: Sandra.
 Children married and out of the home.

 - Theuns Human, deacon.
 Wife: Ursula.
 Children: Aaron, Lisa, Sienna.